honghaier2020/http_client/README.md

 http_client
 ===========

-http client from cocos2dx 3.0
+use http client code from cocos2dx 3.0  but no bussiess with cocos;